fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 Alison Shaw, "‘It Just Goes against the Grain’: Public Understandings of Genetically Modified (GM) Food in the UK.” *Public Understanding of Science* 11.3 (2002): 273-291.

 #### FRI
-Ellen Messer, “Food Systems and Dietary Perspective: Are Genetically Modified Organisms the Best Way to Ensure Nutritionally Adequate Food?,” *Indiana Journal of Global Legal Studies* 9, no. 1 (October 1, 2001): 65–90.
+Ellen Messer, “Food Systems and Dietary Perspective: Are Genetically Modified Organisms the Best Way to Ensure Nutritionally Adequate Food?,” *Indiana Journal of Global Legal Studies* 9.1 (2001): 65–90.

 Presentations: Visualize the arguments on engineed food.
 How to make complex concerns easily understandable?
 </div>